Project-Graphite/graphite-tracker/README.md

 ## Features

-- **Accounts:** registration, local email verification and sign-in with rotating refresh sessions.
+- **Accounts:** registration with email verification and resendable links, sign-in with rotating refresh sessions, and password reset by email.
-- **Catalogue:** per-category Discover pages with recent and popular views and genre, year, status and sort filters; games are search only, on `/games`; title details with source links.
+- **Catalogue:** per-category Discover pages with recent and popular views and genre, year, status and sort filters; games are search only, on `/games`; title details with links to every attached source.
+Adult titles are filtered out of lists and title details.
 - **Library:** planned, in progress, completed and dropped lists with per-category progress (seasons and episodes, chapters and volumes, or hours, completion and platforms), searchable and paginated.